COVID-19 Vaccinations Update 13th April 2021

 Please follow national guidance and Do Not request your prescriptions early or stockpile medications.
 Order prescriptions in the usual way - requests will not be accepted over the phone.

 Our clinicians will issue all repeat prescriptions electronically to pharmacies for you to collect your medication from.
-If you have not previously 'nominated' a pharmacy to receive your prescriptions electronically please do so when you re-order.

 Get an Isolation Note